AnoshZahir/Greengraph/README.md

 ### How to install:

 The package has been setup so that it can be pip installed:
-1. Download the package
+* Download the package
-2. Go to the package's root directory using the command line
+* Go to the package's root directory using the command line
+* Depeding on your machine:
-3. Windows: python setup.py install
+    * Windows: python setup.py install
-   Mac: sudo python setup.py install
+    * Mac/other: sudo python setup.py install
-   Package can also be installed from: https://github.com/AnoshZahir/Greengraph.git
+* Package can also be installed from: https://github.com/AnoshZahir/Greengraph.git

 ### How to use via command line: